daibmk23/daibmk23/README.md

-Hi there.
-I am a CS student at Bilkent University.
-I have a basic experience in Java, Python, and C++, and have done some IoT projects using python and MicroPython.
-I am currently learning intermediate level C++ and the HDL, SystemVerilog.
+Hi there, I am a CS student currently pursuing my bachelor's at Bilkent University.